mahuntington/angular-notes/routing.md

 1. Edit the HTML for the About, Links, and Resume components
 1. Display all components at once
 1. Set up the router
+1. Tell the router where to display the components
+1. Create links to the different "pages"

 ## Create a new angular app